SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/01-HTTP-Basics.md

 [image assetsSrc="02-Java-Spring-Fund-HTTP.png" /]

-Can you notice is, just as the model suggests, every time that we want to communicate with the server as clients we send an **HTTP Request**, this request, following the different **OSI Model levels** reaches our server, using the same schema for translating back to human-readable **HTTP**.
+Just as the model suggests, every time that we want to communicate with the server as clients we send an **HTTP Request**, this request, following the different **OSI Model levels** reaches our server, using the same schema for translating back to human-readable **HTTP**.
 [/slide]

 [slide hideTitle]

 # HTTP Request Methods

-Now let's have a close look in **HTTP Requests** and learn what methods each **Request** can define.
+Let's examine the **HTTP Requests** and learn what methods each **Request** can define.

 The protocol defines a set of request methods to indicate the desired action to be performed for a chosen resource.